kids-first/kf-lib-data-ingest/docs/source/tutorial/app.rst

 --------------

-Once files are uploaded into a study, they may be downloaded via the study creator API files endpoint along with a developer token in the authorization header of the request.
+Once files are uploaded into a study, they may be downloaded via the study creator API's file endpoint along with a developer token in the authorization header of the request.

 You will learn how to configure your ingest package to access these files